 Later years with the Red Sox and with the Dodgers

 From 2001 to 2005, though, he did not hit above .310 and struggled with injuries.
-He recovered after moving to the Los Angeles Dodgers in 2006, winning the National League's Comeback Player of the Year Award after playing in 122 games, but he injured himself again during the post-season, which limited to a pinch-hitting role after the second game of the NLDS.
-In March of 2010 he signed a one day contract with the Red Sox in order to retire with the team.
+He recovered after moving to the Los Angeles Dodgers in 2006, winning the National League's Comeback Player of the Year Award after playing in 122 games, but he injured himself again during the post-season, which limited him to a pinch-hitting role after the second game of the NLDS.
+In March of 2010, he signed a one-day contract with the Red Sox in order to retire with the team.

 Career analysis

-Through 2008 at age 34, the most similar players include three Hall of Famers, all of whom were catchers from the 1920-1930's.
-The most similar contemporary through age 34 is Jeff Kent.
-Perhaps showing how unusual Nomar is, none of the ten most similar players are shortstops.
+Through 2008 at age 34, the most similar players included three Hall of Famers, all of whom were catchers from the 1920s or 1930s.
+The most similar contemporary through age 34 was Jeff Kent.
+Perhaps showing how unusual Nomar was, none of the ten most similar players were shortstops.

 His unique name comes from his father.
 Anthony is his given first name, his middle name Nomar is the reverse of his father's name, Ramon.
 His brother, Michael Garciaparra, was a minor leaguer infielder from 2002-2010.